mu7amed-adell/Yc-directory/README.md

 <div align="center">
   <br/>

   <h2>This project was created along with JavaScript Mastery project yc-directory.
-However, it includes changes with updated versions of dependencies like: Tailwind, sanity, and sentry</h2>
+However, it includes changes with updated versions of dependencies like: TailwindCSS, Sanity, Shadcn and Sentry</h2>

   <br />
     <a href="https://youtu.be/Zq5fmkH0T78?feature=shared" target="_blank">